diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 3/00 - Express Server Side Rendering Basics.md

-With template engine we create a HTML *template* and inject some data on the server before sending it to the client.

 We use templating engine to be able to do the server side rendering.
-We create and prepare the HTML page completely on the back-end and then when ready we serve it to the client.
+We create and prepare the HTML page completely on the back-end.

+We add data to the HTML template and when that is ready we serve it to the client.

-These files that represent what will be rendered on the client side (front-end) are called <u>Views</u>.
+The template files used to create the HTML pages sent to the client (front-end) are called <u>Views</u>.

 <br>